WWP was founded in 2003.

 Wounded Warrior Project® (WWP) was granted tax-exempt status by the Internal Revenue Service functioning as a charity under 501(c)(3) of the Internal Revenue Code.
 Donations to the organization are deductible as charitable contributions.
 The WWP Federal I.D. number for donations is #20-2370934.
 For information on the tremendous impact WWP is having on those we serve, please visit http://www.woundedwarriorproject.org/mission/how-we-serve.aspx.

 We're a national organization and offer services to warriors throughout the nation, regardless of whether WWP teammates are in your area.
-We have field staff across the country and maintain offices in:
+We have field staff across the country - learn more at Visit Us.

 The WWP mission is to honor and empower Wounded Warriors who incurred a physical or mental injury, illnesses, or wound, co-incident to your military service on or after September 11, 2001.
 You may also be eligible for the program if you are the family member or caregiver of a Wounded Warrior.